Zionsville Parks & Recreation

 Lions Park

-11053 Sycamore Street, Zionsville, IN
+11053 Sycamore Street

-Trails and Facilities
+Trails & Facilities

 Big-4 Rail Trail

 A 5+ mile paved trail that runs through Zionsville, forming the spine of the town's 20+ mile interconnected pathway network.
+Perfect for cycling, running, and walking.

 Zionsville Nature Center

-250 N 5th Street, Zionsville, IN 46077
+250 N 5th Street

-Offers environmental education programs, exhibits, and activities.
+Offers immersive environmental education programs, interactive exhibits, and family activities throughout the year.

 Future Developments